elwin212/music_recogn/README.md

 ## Description

 This is an Android app similar to Shazam, designed to recognize and identify songs from audio samples.<br> The app uses java with android sdk.
-Users can record a short audio clip and the app will attempt to identify the song by matching it with its database of songs.
+Users can record a short audio clip and the app will attempt to identify the song by matching it with its database of songs.<br>
 In this repo, I took the database away due to size, you can create your own database (in this project I use sqlite) but make sure you have a table name called "songinfo".